Africapitalism: History

-Elumelu first introduced the term "Africapitalism" in 2011 and has outlined the concept's main tenets and philosophies in numerous publications, including The Economist, the Financial Times and Fortune.
-The philosophy is one of the four stated pillars of the mission of The Tony Elumelu Foundation, the charitable foundation he founded the same year.
+Elumelu first introduced the term "Africapitalism" in 2011 and had outlined the concept's main tenets and philosophies in numerous publications, including The Economist, the Financial Times and Fortune.
+The philosophy is one of the four stated pillars of the mission of The Tony Elumelu Foundation, the charity foundation he founded in the same year.

 In 2014, the philosophy was buttressed by the establishment of the Africapitalism Institute, a pan-African think tank dedicated to the promotion of the philosophy through "rigorous academic-level applied research" on the transformative role of the private sector in Africa’s development.

 The Institute was formally launched during the 2014 World Economic Forum on Africa in Abuja, Nigeria in May of that year.
 In February 2015 – the Africapitalism Index, which evaluates the manner in which African economies are growing – was outlined by the Director of the Institute during an interview on CNBC Africa.
 The index is one of the signature publications of the institute.

 African business magazine Ventures Africa referred to U.S. President Barack Obama as "Obama the Africapitalist," following his pledge of $7 billion to the "Power Africa" Initiative, which aims to advance access to power in Ethiopia, Ghana, Kenya, Liberia, Nigeria and Tanzania.
 The philosophy of Africapitalism was also a theme of the historic, first-ever US-Africa Summit hosted by President Obama in Washington, D.C. in August 2014; and a panel at the Africa CEO Forum in Geneva in March 2014.